 The Oak Knoll Trail is an easy hike, and descends to a perfect bank access to fish for rainbow trout, which are stocked in the park.
 Also, be sure to check out the Waterfall Trail, which of course offers streams, warm springs, and waterfalls that drew the CCC boys to this part of the park when they were building amenities in the early 1930s.
 Visitors can explore the natural warm springs, and Jacuzzi tub remnants they built for personal enjoyment.
 Also, be sure to keep an eye out for stone masoned picnic tables in the park—another signature of CCC efforts throughout southeastern Nevada.

-Though you can certainly get there in most vehicles, we certainly recommend a high clearance, 4WD vehicle when embarking on this 30 mile dirt road adventure.
-Though this dirt and gravel road is maintained and graded throughout the year, be sure to call the Lincoln County Regional Parks ranger station to check road conditions before dipping a tire or two in off-grid Nevada.
+Though you can reach Beaver Dam State Park in most vehicles (during dry months, at least), we recommend a high clearance, 4WD rig for the nearly 30-mile unpaved access road.
+Though this dirt and gravel road is maintained and graded throughout the year, be sure to call the park office to check road conditions before dipping a tire or two in off-grid Nevada.